Jeremiah Allen (PhD Student)

 Dr. Susan (Evy) Jaconis (PhD, 2015)

 Susan was interested in the effects of air pollution, namely particulate matter (PM), on the health and reproduction of plant populations.
-She is working in collaboration with faculty in the School of Energy, Environmental, Biological and Medical Engineering to develop an empirical investigation at UC’s Center for Field Studies.
+She is now the Director of Research at the US Dry Pea and Lentil Council In Pullman, Washington.

 Francis Cartieri (MS student)